Guides

 How Much Does a Nebraska Fishing License Cost in 2026?

 A resident annual fishing permit costs $38.
 The Aquatic Habitat Stamp adds $15 and is mandatory for resident annual permit holders.
-Non-residents pay $76 annually plus the $15 Aquatic Habitat Stamp.
+Nonresidents pay $76 annually plus the $15 Aquatic Habitat Stamp.

-Short-term options include a 1-day permit ($14, no stamp required), 2-day non-resident permit ($30), and 3-day permit ($43).
+Short-term 1-day, 2-day, and 3-day permits are covered in the next section.
 Annual park entry stickers ($35 resident) are separate from fishing permits.

 Resident seniors 70+ pay $5 for a fishing permit.
 A combination hunt-fish permit costs $58 for residents.
 Lifetime resident fishing permits are $367 (ages 16-44) or less for older buyers.